 Table 2.
 Resistivity data interpretation and corresponding thickness

 Curves with a maximum (hump) flanked by low resistivity values (ρ₁ < ρ₂ > ρ₃) are classified as K’ type curves.
 This curve type is observed in soundings VES1, VES3, VES6, VES10, and VES13, as shown in Fig. 3.
 These areas are characterized by a resistive layer sandwiched between two relatively conductive layers, suggesting the presence of a hard and compact lateritic or gneiss layer between a more conductive topsoil and a saturated weathered rock layer below.
 The resistivity of the first layer (topsoil) in these locations ranges from 28.3 Ω-m to 197.2 Ω-m, with thicknesses between 0.877 m and 2.798 m, indicating the presence of hydromorphic or lateritic topsoil, which is predominantly clay-rich or moderately weathered.
-The second layer shows significantly higher resistivity values, ranging from 63.5 Ω-m to 43421 Ω-m, with thicknesses of 1.33 m to 8.1 m, likely due to hard and compact laterites or gneiss.
+The second layer shows significantly higher resistivity values, ranging from 63.5 Ω-m to 43421 Ω-m, with thicknesses of 1.33 m to 8.1 m, likely due to hard and compact laterites or gneiss supported by previous studies .
 The third layer, with lower resistivity values from 0.734 Ω-m to 58.6 Ω-m, suggests water saturation within weathered rock.
 These geological configurations make these areas suitable for borewells due to the presence of an intermediate fractured layer that can act as a reservoir.

 Fig. 3.
 Resistivity sounding curves (K-type)